DVCS-253/octopus/README.md

   ```

 ## Notes
 Please note that some commands that are not supported here right now may be fully functional and tested independentely by the corresponding module.
-Please browse through 5 modules - more information on the is provided in each modele's README.
+Please browse through 5 modules - more information on them is provided in each modele's README.

 Cheers!